ibm-cloud-docs/virtual-servers/vsi_public.md

 {:table: .aria-labeledby="caption"}

 # Public virtual servers
 The public {{site.data.keyword.BluVirtServers}} offerings are IBM-managed, multi-tenant virtual server deployments.
 They give you rapid scalability and higher-cost effectiveness with pre-defined sizes that meet all business requirements to get you up and running quickly.
+{:shortdesc}

 Public virtual servers have many advantages, including the following:

 * **Global availability**